 Why should I stretch?

 The boss was a collegiate gymnast, she knows stretching.
-I know cupcakes, burgers, pizza.
+I know cupcakes, burgers, and pizza.

 “You can take the last twenty years off your life if you don’t start to handle this now”, he said.